SFXNK/RayTracing_HW/README.md

 # RayTracing_HW
 This is the homework files of cis summer program.
-Implemented: ray-triangle test, Sphere-triangle test, Shading, Tracing
+Implemented ray-triangle test, Sphere-triangle test, Shading, Tracing.
 Problems occured:
 Was in trouble of calculating refraction.
 Solve by learning from a blog.
 What I learned: